Kevin McCarthy struggles for top spot in new Republican-led U.S. Congress | Politics

 Kevin McCarthy struggles for top spot in new Republican-led U.S. Congress

+With a narrow 222-213 Republican majority, McCarthy can afford to lose just four votes from his caucus to win the 218 he needs, or more than half of the chamber's 435 members.
+No Democrats are likely to vote for him.
+But some in McCarthy's party have proposed reaching across the aisle to gain support for an unidentified Republican candidate, if hard-liners refuse to relent in their opposition.

-In an interview last week with the conservative Daily Caller website, Gaetz said: "I think he's just a shill of the establishment.
-I think that Kevin McCarthy is little more than a vessel through which lobbyists and special interests operate."
-Asked if he had the votes as he walked through the Capitol on Monday, McCarthy told reporters, "I think we're going to have a good day tomorrow."
+Asked if he had the votes as he walked through the U.S. Capitol on Monday, McCarthy told reporters, "I think we're going to have a good day tomorrow."
+McCarthy later held meetings with opponents and supporters.
+A source familiar with the situation said afterward that lawmakers prepared to vote against him still numbered in the double digits.

-During a Sunday evening conference call, however, McCarthy could not tell Republican lawmakers he had secured enough votes for the speakership, the New York Times reported, citing two people familiar with the call.
+House Republicans are expected to meet face-to-face behind closed doors on Tuesday morning, hours before the speaker election.
 The speaker will set the House legislative agenda during a period of divided government in Washington, with President Joe Biden's Democrats retaining the White House and Senate.
 The power struggle could undermine House Republicans' hopes of moving forward quickly on investigations into Biden's administration and family.

 McCarthy, the House minority leader, who was nominated for the speakership in November by 188 of his fellow Republicans, made some concessions over the weekend but they did not go far enough for some.
 A New Year's Day letter from nine unsatisfied conservative Republican lawmakers, posted on Twitter, said "there continue to be missing specific commitments with respect to virtually every component of our entreaties."